lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 1. Update the store to have a `removeUser` function.
 Test it in isolation.
 2. Add a button next to each user - clicking the button should remove them from the store.
 Use the `removeUser` function here.
-3. Write a UI test to verify this works using Vue Test Utils.
+3. Write a UI test to verify this works using Testing Library.
 You can set up the store with a user by using `globals.provide` and passing in a store with a user already created.

 You can find the completed source code in the [GitHub repository under examples/provide-inject](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline